Back to Top

 Consider getting a jump start on college by knocking out a general education credit or exploring a course in your desired field.

-You’ll take classes for free and get your feet wet on what college courses are like.
-Remember though, your grade is part of your college transcript, so choose wisely and apply yourself!
+While in high school, you’ll be able to take classes for free and get your feet wet on what college courses are like.
+Remember, though, your grade is part of your college transcript, so choose wisely and apply yourself!
+We recommend working with your admissions advisor to pick out the right classes for you.

 AACC Courses at Meade High School

 Meade High School’s signature focus on homeland security is a great fit with AACC’s Homeland Security and Criminal Justice programs!
-AACC is offering on-location dual enrollment offerings at your high school.
-Ask your high school counselor for details regarding these exciting opportunities.
+Taking the courses below will begin a pathway to an associate degree in homeland security management.
+Ask your high school counselor for details regarding this exciting opportunity.

-• Students completing the Homeland Security Emergency Preparedness program at their high school who successfully complete an AACC proficiency assessment, earn 3 college proficiency credits for HLS-111 Introduction to Homeland Security.
+Students completing the Homeland Security Emergency Preparedness program at their high school and successfully complete an AACC proficiency assessment earn proficiency credit for HLS-111 Introduction to Homeland Security.

 • ACA-100 – Student Success Seminar